sebanc/brunch/README.md

 ```
 sudo tar zxvf brunch_< version >.tar.gz
 ```
-7. Make sure you have at least 14gb of free space available
+7. Make sure you have at least 14gGB of free space available
 8. Create a ChromeOS image:
 ```
 sudo bash chromeos-install.sh -src < path to the ChromeOS recovery image > -dst chromeos.img
 ```
-9. Use "Rufus" (https://rufus.ie/) to write the chromeos.img to the USB flash drive / SD card.
+9. Use "Rufus" (https://rufus.ie/) to write the chromeos.img to the USB flash drive/SD card.
 10. Reboot your computer and boot from the USB flash drive / SD card (refer to your computer manufacturer's online resources).
 11. (Secure Boot only) A blue screen saying "Verfification failed: (15) Access Denied" will appear upon boot and you will have to enroll the secure boot key by selecting "OK->Enroll key from disk->EFI-SYSTEM->brunch.der->Continue".
 Reboot your computer and boot again from the USB flash drive / SD card.
 12. The GRUB menu should appear, select ChromeOS and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.